jaehunjung1/integrated_creative_design/README.md

 (4) Preprocess the cloze sequence file by running `./get_data_insurance_inference.sh`.
 (5) Translate from cloze to question by running `./insurance_inference.sh`.
 This will generate output question file in `UnsupervisedMT/NMT/data/clozes`.

+\# Troubleshooting
+- If any permission error occurs, make sure that all files are given 777 permission, by running
+`chmod +777 {get_data_insurance_inference.sh, insurance_inference.sh, preprocess.py}`.

 ## 3. Putting all together: Creating SQuAD-style dataset
 (1) `cd {Project base folder}`
 (2) Run `python insurance_generate_squad.py`.
 This will generate SQuAD-style dataset in `dataset/KorQUAD/augmented_insurance.json`.